-Patients must be evaluated by a licensed medical or mental health practitioner who is knowledgeable with cannabis in order to be approved for treatment.
+If patients are planning to start smoking marijuana for the first time to treat one of the qualifying conditions, they must be evaluated by a licensed medical practitioner.
+These specialists should be certified to recommend cannabis as well as knowledgeable with the product in order to approve the treatment.
 Once approved, patients are issued an identification card that is provided by their state’s health department, which oversees the program.
 With the card as proof of medical necessity, patients can purchase their products from a licensed dispensary.

-In all jurisdictions that have approved medical use, patients should consume their products in the comforts of their home.
-Using marijuana in public places is prohibited and depending on where you live could result in hefty fines.
-Additionally, all jurisdictions do not allow patients to use their marijuana before driving or using heavy machinery.
-Cannabis is a psychoactive plant that can delay a driver’s response time and is therefore considered driving under the influence.
+In all jurisdictions that have approved medical use, patients should consume their products in the comfort of their homes.
+Using marijuana in public places is usually prohibited and, depending on where you live, could result in hefty fines.
+Additionally, it is illegal in all jurisdictions for patients to use their marijuana before and while driving or using heavy machinery.
+Cannabis is a psychoactive plant that can delay an operator’s response time and is therefore considered driving under the influence.

-Traveling by public transportation can make things extremely difficult for medial use patients.
+Traveling by public transportation can make things extremely difficult for medical cannabis patients.
 In most states, this is prohibited, causing the patient to make other arrangements.
 In some areas, dispensaries or delivery services can transport the product much like durable medical equipment suppliers bring oxygen or wheelchairs to a patient’s home.
-If you are unsure of your state’s requirements, your local dispensary can help you determine the best way to obtain your medication.
+If you are a first-time marijuana user and are unsure of your state’s requirements, your local dispensary can help you determine the best way to obtain your medication.

 Lastly, in many states, designated caregivers can purchase marijuana for a patient who is unable to travel due to lack of transportation or whose medical condition prevents them from leaving their homes.
 These caregivers must meet specific guidelines and go through the same approval process as the patient.
-Separate IDs are issued to the caregiver and patient.
+Separate IDs are issued to caregivers and patients.

-Although marijuana is considered safer than alcohol or tobacco products by many, it is still a drug and can have severe side effects if abused or mixed with other substances.
+Although marijuana is considered safer than alcohol or tobacco products, it is still a drug and can have severe side effects if abused or mixed with other substances.
 Before mixing medications, talk to your doctor about the risks associated with using marijuana with other drugs.
 Side effects related to marijuana can be enhanced by other medicines or vice versa.
-Safety should always be our first concern, so don’t take any chances, call your medical provider today.
+Safety should always be your paramount concern, so don’t take any chances, call your medical provider today.

-Medical marijuana can be an effective treatment for various conditions, but patients are urged to use precautions, especially if they have never used before.
+Medical marijuana can be an effective treatment for various conditions, but patients are urged to use precautions, especially if they have never used it before.
 Always know the laws where you live as well as the requirement of your job.
-While there may be some employment protections for medical use, that differs between states.
-The federal government still considers cannabis to be a schedule 1 class drug and illegal.
-The ADA guidelines for employment protection does not extend to medical marijuana.
+While there may be some employment protections for medical use, that differs between states, the federal government still considers cannabis to be a Schedule I class drug and illegal.
+The ADA guidelines for employment protections do not extend to medical marijuana.